Code-Institute-Submissions/amyloid/README.md

 - Since the majority of users are expected to be elderly (the disease only appears in later life) I have opted for legibility with typesetting.

 - I tested lots of font pairings to finally settle on DM Sans for the headings and Inter for the body.

-- They have a simplicity and a slightly larger than what I might normally design, for better accessibility.
+They have a simplicity and a slightly larger than what I might normally design, for more accessibility.

 ![IMAGE]()

 ### Colors

 - Minimal colours help focus the user on the important elements on the page.
-I opted for a simple complimentary set of greens, a soft cream to give the footer some foundation, and crucially a softer grey -rather than total black.
+I opted for a simple complimentary set of greens, a soft cream to give the footer some foundation, and a softer grey -rather than total black for type.

 ![](docs/images/docs-colors.png)

+# Technologies

+### Languages used
+- HTML5
+- CSS3

+### Additional frameworks, libraries and apps used

+- Google Fonts, to import fonts
+- Font Awesome, add icons
+- Git, for version control using the VSCode Termainl to commit to Git and push to Github
+- Github, where the repository is hosted
+- VSCode, to write and edit code
+- Figma, to draw quick mockups (iPad app) and layout the design language
+- Vercel, to host the project and provision a custom domain name

+# Testing

+### Validator testing

+-

+### Browser compatibility

+-

+### Validator testing

+-

+### Known bugs

+-

+# Deployment

+### How this site was deployed

+- From the Github repository, I setup Github pages from the `main` branch.

+- In addition, since the project is solving a "real-life" need I have deployed via [Vercel](https://vercel.com) too.
+It offers an abstracted backend of hosting and edge routing, all free for hobby projects.

+- In Vercel, I have connected this repository, set it to `main` branch therefore each push from VS Code now deploys into production.
+I can deploy to preview links using branches too, though that's for the future.

+# Credits

+### Content

+- Images

+- [Photo](https://unsplash.com/photos/K4EFDhu0oxw) by Tommy Kwak on Unsplash

+- [Photo](https://www.pexels.com/photo/man-people-woman-young-8460233/) by Los Muertos Crew on Pexels

+- [Photo](https://www.pexels.com/photo/man-love-people-woman-8460223/) by Los Muertos Crew on Pexels

+- [Photo](https://unsplash.com/photos/Iy7QyzOs1bo) by Sangharsh Lohakare on Unsplash

+- [Photo](https://www.pexels.com/photo/doctor-sitting-in-front-of-his-desk-2182979/) by LinkedIn Sales Navigator on Pexels

+- Research section:

+    - `Personal story` is based on this article [here](https://my.clevelandclinic.org/patient-stories/324-amyloidosis-patient-credits-faith-and-family-for-survival).

+    - `News articles` are credited before hyperlinks go out to the original source

+### Code

+### Media

+-

+### Thank you

+- Huge thanks to my mentor Brian Macharia, who offered sage advice on how to plan well, mental models, and resources on better ways to approach coding.